AdEx (ADX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 AdEx Historical Price

-According to the latest data gathered on AdEx live price page, the current price of AdEx is 0.1231USD.
+According to the latest data gathered on AdEx live price page, the current price of AdEx is 0.1379USD.
 The circulating supply of AdEx(ADX) is

 In the past 24 hours, AdEx has shown a price movement of